pdhummel/GlobalConquest/README.md

 - [x] Resign to AI.
 - [ ] Convert player to AI.
 - [ ] Convert AI to player.
+- [ ] Ability to change game settings.
 - [x] The ability to choose a specific target for attack.

 ### Milestone 7